 Hops are one of the basic ingredients in beer.
 They can be used to give the beer balance and depth of flavor.

 The Pacific Northwest is a leader in hops production, with Washington State accounting for 75.4 percent of hops produced in the region.
 One of the hops farms in that region is Carpenter Ranches, which is located in the Yakima Valley.

 Carpenter Ranches is a family business that started in 1868.
-Currently, the farm operates around the area of 1,700 acres of hops.
-There are a minimum of 10 different hop varieties raised on different yards at the farm to satisfy the growing craft brew industry.
+Currently, the farm operates around an area of 1,700 acres of hops.
+There are a minimum of 10 different hop varieties raised in different yards at the farm to satisfy the growing craft brew industry.

 Of the two processing facilities that the Carpenters own, there are two different geographic locations.
 One of the facilities is strictly comprised of SteelMaster Quonset Huts.

 Rick Rinehold with Carpenter Ranches says because the craft brewing industry is booming, hop growers must produce higher quality products if they want to be part of the market.